Research degrees

 • How do we fit in?

-Each year we advertise typically 10 defined research projects and expect to recruit full-time postgraduate students to typically 3-5 of those projects, on fully funded studentships (providing fees and stipend).
+Each year we expect to recruit full-time postgraduate students to typically 3-5 advertised research projects, on fully funded studentships (providing fees and stipend).
 Part-time, self-funded postgraduate students on self-defined projects are only appointed in exceptional circumstances, where the projects closely match the interests and activities of staff members.

 Astronomy is one of five research disciplines within the School of Physical Sciences and has close links with Planetary and Space Sciences and with The Centre for Electronic Imaging.